 Menstruation is a shedding process in the body.
-In each cycle, a mature egg is discharged from an ovary during ovulation and passes through the Fallopian tube towards the womb.
-In preparation for a possible pregnancy, the womb uses the mucus on its inner wall to build a sort of nest for the fertilised egg.
-If the egg is unfertilised when it reaches the womb, the mucous membrane dies and detaches from the womb wall.
+In each cycle, a mature egg is discharged from an ovary during ovulation and then passes through the fallopian tube towards the womb.
+In preparation for a potential pregnancy, the mucous membrane on the inner wall of the womb builds up to accommodate the egg.
+If the egg remains unfertilised, the mucous membrane dies and detaches from the womb wall.
 The womb is cleaned in preparation for the next cycle: the muscles contract in an irregular rhythm and relax again in order to discharge the detached womb lining, along with some blood and mucus, through the vagina.
 A regular period lasts between three and seven days.

 The first period in young girls is called menarche and, for girls in Switzerland, it usually occurs between 9 and 14 years of age.
 Researchers believe that body mass index has a connection with the onset of menstruation.
 The higher the body fat percentage, the earlier menstruation begins.
 The average time between the first and last menstruation is 37.1 years.